pernaletec/diogenet_py/RUNNING.md

 # Running the server #

-**Note**: This document assumes that you have already built the server.
+**Note**: At this point you must have already built the server.
-See the [`COMPILING.md`](COMPILING.md) file for instructions on how to build it.
+Check [`COMPILING.md`](COMPILING.md) for detailed instructions about how to build it.

 ## Running from the source ##

-This method doesn't require you to package the application but the commands described here **need*** to be run from the project's top-level directory.
+This method does not require you to package the application.
+However, the commands described in this document **need*** to be run from the top-level directory of the project.

-For POSIX systems, execute the following commands on a shell:
+For POSIX systems execute the following commands on a shell:

 ```sh
 export FLASK_APP="diogenet_py.app"